Library and Information Science (M.L.I.S.)

 Admission to the School is contingent upon admission to the Graduate School.
 In addition, Master of Library and Information Science applicants must satisfy the following criteria:

-4. Submit a personal statement reflecting relevant personal and academic background and experience.
+- Submit a Statement of Purpose reflecting relevant personal and academic background and experience.
 The statement should be a minimum of 250 words and a maximum of 500 words (1-2 pages).

 Application

-2. Compose a personal statement and upload it to your application.
+- Compose a Statement of Purpose (pdf) and upload it to your application.

-3. Upload a current resume or curriculum vitae with your application.
+- Upload a current resume or curriculum vitae to your application.

-5. Request official transcripts from each university you have attended and have them sent directly to Graduate Admissions, Wayne State University, Detroit, MI, 48202.
+- Request official transcripts from each university attended and have them sent directly to the Wayne State University Office of Graduate Admissions.

 Learning Outcomes — Master of Library and Information Science

-Students who successfully complete the Master of Library and Information Science degree at the Wayne State University School of Library and Information Science will be able to:
+Students who successfully complete the Master of Library and Information Science degree at the Wayne State University School of Information Sciences will:

 Program Requirements